hpehl/hpehl.github.com/source/_posts/2015-06-26-extending-hal-management-console.markdown

 ## Presenter / View Tuple

 The GWTP presenter includes the proxy interface which carries the `@SubsystemExtension` annotation.
-This annotation marks the enclosing presenter as extension.
-The view interface defines one method to update the view with the subsystem data.
+This annotation marks the enclosing presenter as an extension.
+The view interface defines a method to update the view with the subsystem data.
 Finally there are two methods to load and save the subsystem attributes.

 ```java
 public class ExtensionPresenter